siteorigin/docs/widgets-bundle/widget-form-options.md

 In addition to these, some fields have their own specific configuration values, which are listed in the respective sections below.

+>You can see all of these in action by installing and activating the SiteOrigin Widget Form Fields Demo plugin which can be found in the [so-dev-examples](https://github.com/siteorigin/so-dev-examples) repository.

 ## Form field types

 ### text